karanbhargava/Hello-World/README.md

 # Hello-World
-Just to get a feel of Github
+Just to get a feel of Github and to explore the wonderful world of code